 Roth vs Traditional IRA at $250,000 income: above the phase-out, backdoor required

-At $250,000 MAGI, both the single and MFJ Roth IRA phase-outs are exceeded.
-Direct Roth contributions are not allowed.
-The backdoor Roth (non-deductible Traditional then convert) is the standard workaround.
+At $250,000 MAGI a single filer is well past the 2026 Roth IRA phase-out ($153K to $168K), so no direct Roth is allowed.
+A married couple sits at the very top of the MFJ phase-out ($242K to $252K), with only a token partial direct contribution left.
+Either way, the backdoor Roth (non-deductible Traditional then convert) is the standard workaround.
 The Mega Backdoor Roth, where available inside your 401(k), can add another $40,000+ of annual Roth capacity.
 The pro-rata rule on existing pre-tax IRA balances is the biggest single trap.
 IRMAA implications start mattering once you cross 65.

 Why direct Roth is not available at $250K